rogleete/Easy-Bookmark-Sync/README.md

 Your browser's bookmark titles, URLs, and folder structure.
 A Google OAuth access token, used only to talk to the Google Drive API on your behalf.
 Where that data goes
 Bookmark data is sent only to Google Drive, into a folder this extension creates in the Google account you sign in with.
-It is not sent to [YOUR NAME / PROJECT NAME] or to any server other than Google's.
+It is not sent to the extension creator, third party, or to any server other than Google's.
 There is no analytics, tracking, or advertising code in this extension.

 <h3>Scope of Google access</h3>
 This extension requests the drive.file Google Drive scope, which only allows it to see and modify files and folders it creates itself - not your wider Google Drive.